dfinnis/SnowCrash/README.md

 # SnowCrash

-Discover cyber security through 15 little challenges
+Discover cyber security through 15 little challenges.

-For each level:
+In the folder for each level you will find:

 * ```flag``` password for next level

-* ```README.md``` how to find password for each level
+* ```README.md``` how to find the password

 See the [subject](https://github.com/dfinnis/SnowCrash/blob/master/subject.pdf) for more details.